 Chino Hills

 Chino Hills chino (for 'curly') is a city in the Greater Los Angeles area of California.
-It is located in the southwestern corner of San Bernardino County, and is bordered by Los Angeles County to its northwest, Orange County to its south/southwest, and Riverside County to its southeast.
+It is located in the southwestern corner of San Bernardino County.

 Prior to the colonization of the area by the Spanish Empire in the late 18th century, the Tongva village of Wapijanga (by the building of the Prado Dam in 1941) was the major point of influence in what would later become Chino Hills.
 The village was an important point of connection between the Tongva and the Serrano.
 Another Tongva village, Pasinogna, was also located in present day Chino Hills